IT-EXPERTS-AT/tagger/taggerlambda/README.md

 ![](tagging_architecture_account_env_tags.jpg)

 The lambda function will be deployed in the account it should scan and tag.
 Tags from the ENV variable `TAGS` will be used.
-Every tag found in the ENV variable will be attached to the scanned resources (located account Service 1).
+Each tag found in the ENV variable will be attached to the scanned resources (located in account Service 1).

 ### Configuration
 Please specify the following ENV variables in  [template_account.yml](template_account.yml)